masiro918/TietokantaHarkkatyo/README.md

 We assume that you have installed Docker on your desktop.
 You can install this software by using Docker hub or manually by command: docker build . -t TietokantaHarkkatyo.
 After that you can run it by typing: docker run -it -p 3000:5000 TietokantaHarkkatyo.
 Navigate to address: 127.0.0.1:3000

+The another way is to pull image from docker hub: docker pull masiro918/devopswith-docker:latest

 ATTETION!
 The Docker container does not include database!
 You have to configure environment variables and database connetions yourself.
 The program still "runs", but not correctly because of database.